y-board/light-the-y/_modules/sound.md

 speaker_play_note(<note>, <duration>);
 ```

-* The `<note>` should be a constant value that we've defined for you (for example, NOTE_C4, which would play a middle C).
+* The `<note>` should be a number that represents the frequency.
+For example, 262 could be used to play "middle C".
+We have created several constants that represent the values of these notes.
+For example, typing NOTE_C4 in your code is the same as typing the number 262.
 For a list of other note options, explore the `yboard.h` file.
 * The `<duration>` should be the length you want the note to play in _milliseconds_ (a duration of 1000 would play the note for one second).

 ## Examples